awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards.md

 Amazon S3 bucket access logging generates a log that contains access records for each request made to your S3 bucket\.
 An access log record contains details about the request, such as the request type, the resources specified in the request worked, and the time and date the request was processed\.
 We recommend that you enable bucket access logging on the CloudTrail S3 bucket\.

 By enabling S3 bucket logging on target S3 buckets, you can capture all events that might affect objects in a target bucket\.
 Configuring logs to be placed in a separate bucket enables access to log information, which can be useful in security and incident response workflows\.

 **Important**
-Cross\-Region processing isn't supported for the CIS AWS Foundations standard in Security Hub\.
-In other words, if you enable this standard in Security Hub in one Region and a resource that it checks is located in another Region, the return value for such check is Failed\.
-For example, if you're storing your CloudTrail logs in an S3 bucket in the us\-east\-2 Region and the CIS AWS Foundations standard is running in Security Hub enabled in us\-west\-2, this check returns as Failed\.
+Security Hub supports CIS AWS Foundations checks only on resources in the same Region and owned by the same account as the one in which Security Hub is enabled\.
+For example, if you are using Security Hub in the US East \(N\.
+Virginia\) Region, and you are storing AWS CloudTrail logs in a bucket in the US West \(N\.
+California\) Region, Security Hub cannot find the bucket in a the US West \(N\.
+California\) Region\.
+When this happens, the check returns a warning that the resource cannot be located\.
+Similarly, if you are aggregating logs from multiple accounts into a single bucket, the CIS check returns a warning finding for all accounts except the account that owns the bucket\.
+Failed findings are returned when the bucket is located in the account and region where the check is being performed and that bucket is publicly accessible\.

-To run this check, Security Hub uses the [s3\-bucket\-logging\-enabled](https://docs.aws.amazon.com/config/latest/developerguide/s3-bucket-logging-enabled.html) AWS Config managed rule\.
+To run this check, Security Hub first uses custom logic to look for the bucket where your CloudTrail logs are stored and then uses the [s3\-bucket\-logging\-enabled](https://docs.aws.amazon.com/config/latest/developerguide/s3-bucket-logging-enabled.html) AWS Config managed rule to check if logging is enabled\.
+If the bucket cannot be discovered because it is in a different account or region, a warning finding is generated\.
+If the bucket is discovered and is publicly accessible, the check generates a failed finding\.
 After the CIS AWS Foundations standard is enabled, an instance of this rule, specific to Security Hub, is created in your AWS environment\.

 ### Remediation<a name="2.6-remediation"></a>